 Is a new Galesburg Promise application required every year?

 Yes.
-Each year you must complete the Galesburg Promise application and Free Application for Federal Student Aid (FAFSA).
+Each year you must complete the Galesburg Promise application and Free Application for Federal Student Aid (FAFSA) by the established deadline.

 Does the Galesburg Promise cover the cost of books and fees?